rebunto/rev1/README.md

 The classes and their member variables are based on [Covariance Data File Formats for Whisper-1.0 & Whisper-1.1](https://mcnp.lanl.gov/pdf_files/la-ur-17-20098.pdf).
 Please refer to it.

+## Note

-`zaid.py` can encode general zaids into internal zaid expression of Rev-1, and vice versa.
+- `zaid.py` can encode general zaids into internal zaid expression of Rev-1, and vice versa.

-`example.py` shows an example of parsing a Rev-1 file.
+- `example.py` shows an example of parsing a Rev-1 file.